nawabahmadreshi/documentation/pages/marketing-channels/google-xplatform-search-ads.md

 1. For Dynamic Search Ads, set the website used to be the Final Website the ad should route to, and for Standard Search ads set the **Final URL** field to the Final Website value.
 This should be the same website that your Branch link routes to.
 1. Locate the `Ad URL options (advanced)` section and expand it.
 Now copy your Branch Ad link from the previous step into the **Tracking Template** field. _Note: for Standard Search ads the advanced URL options are not available in the default campaign creation flow, but can be accessed any time after the Search Network campaign has been set up_

-{% image src="/img/pages/features/google-ads/google-xplatform-search-ads/full-branch-link.png" half center alt='Example Link' %}
+{% image src="/img/pages/features/google-ads/google-xplatform-search-ads/full-branch-link.png" 3-quarters center alt='Example Link' %}

-{% image src="/img/pages/features/google-ads/google-xplatform-search-ads/adwords-configuration.png" half center alt='Example Adwords Config' %}
+{% image src="/img/pages/features/google-ads/google-xplatform-search-ads/adwords-configuration.png" 3-quarters center alt='Example Adwords Config' %}

 {% protip %}